joereynolds/the-check-republic/README.md

 ### Dependencies

-- lua 5.3
+- lua 5.4
+(You may need the `liblua5.4-dev` package to install luarocks)
 - `busted` for tests
-(You may need the `liblua5.3-dev` package to install luarocks to install luauint)
 - `lfs` (LuaFileSystem) in both the service and CLI
 - `luacheck` - for linting
 - `luastatic` - for building executables